 A selection of training offered includes:

 Our Junior Program is designed for teens aged 16 and 17 and is paving the way for to the next generation of Search and Rescue professionals.

 As a charitable, and 100% volunteer organization, YSSR relies heavily on the generous support and contributions of those in our community.
 We are always looking for indviduals, businesses and oranizations that are interested in helping us with our funding needs.

-Every spring, YSSR hosts its annual Sugarbush fundraiser at Kings Landing Historical Settlement.
-This event, spread out over two weekends in March, provides the majority of our team's operating funding.
-For 26 years, thousands of people have come out yearly to support YSSR and ensure that we can continue to help those in need.
+Every spring, YSSR hosts its annual pancake breakfast fundraiser.
+This event provides the majority of our team's operating funding.
+Since 1991, thousands of people have come out to support YSSR and ensure that we can continue to help those in need.

 Throughout the year, members also aids other organizations in Fredericton, including providing traffic marshaling for events such as Harvest Jazz and Blues, the Fredericton Marathon, the

 Duncan-Hadley marathon and the Push-For-Your-Tush fundraiser.

 Do you love fundraising, have a heart for Search and Rescue, but shy away from searching?
 We also have members solely dedicated to the Fundraising.
 This branch of the organization is designed for those who want to volunteer with YSSR, but may not be able to be on call 24/7/365, to commit time for training or to participate in the more physically demanding side of volunteering with our team.

 YSSR would like to thank some of the following companies and organizations for their support: